 Information in the Bulletin will help students make important choices about their education, and it will familiarize them with the many important services IPFW provides.
-Since the Bulletin is a primary resource for making decisions about an IPFW education, it is important for students to retain a personal copy throughout their tenure at the university.
+Since the Bulletin is a primary resource for making decisions about an IPFW education, it is important for students to refer to it throughout their tenure at the university.